MustardOS/mustardos.github.io/systems/misc/scummvm.md

 ```

 ## Known Issues with ScummVM Standalone

 - Native mouse movement for the DPAD isn't working.
-For now we're leveraging muOS analogue<>dpad swap functionality for stickless devices.
+For now we're leveraging MustardOS analogue<>dpad swap functionality
+  for stickless devices.
 - Menu cursor in games that require OpenGL (Grim Fandango, Thimbleweed Park) is invisible.
-This can be fixed by forcing the Software renderer, but performance is much worse.
+This can be fixed by forcing
+  the Software renderer, but performance is much worse.